1997 in British music: Summary

 Six singles released this year went on to sell over a million.
 The first to do so was Puff Daddy & Faith Evans' "I'll Be Missing You", a tribute to the late rapper The Notorious B.I.G.
 In November and December, three consecutive number ones all sold over a million, for only the third time in UK chart history (it had previously happened in 1984 and 1995/6).
 These were Aqua's "Barbie Girl", the Children in Need charity single "Perfect Day", and "Teletubbies say "Eh-oh!", the theme tune to the popular children's television series Teletubbies.
 In addition, All Saints' "Never Ever" was released in November and also sold over a million, though it wouldn't reach number one until January 1998.

 In November, The Prodigy released "Smack My Bitch Up", which received huge international media attention, due to the fact that many people believed it to be misogynistic and / or that it promotes violence against women.
 Some stores refused to stock the single and / or album from which it came, and some radio stations refused to play it.
-A graphic video showing bad behaviour on the part of the protagonist in the music video lead to its showing on television being greatly restricted.
+A graphic video showing bad behaviour on the part of the protagonist in the music video led to its showing on television being greatly restricted.

 By far the biggest-selling single of the year, though, came from Elton John.
 In August, Diana, Princess of Wales, was killed in a car crash.
 At her funeral, John played a rewritten version of "Candle in the Wind" known as "Candle in the Wind 1997", a song originally written about Marilyn Monroe (made #11 in 1974, with a live version reaching #5 in 1988).
 When released this year, it quickly overtook 1984's "Do They Know It's Christmas?" to become the biggest selling UK single ever, selling 4.86 million copies, and the biggest selling in the world, selling 37 million.
 It continues to hold the record to this day.

 Andrew Glover's string quartet The Fickle Virgin of Seventeen Summers was one of several new classical works by British composers.
 Others included Geoffrey Burgon's City Adventures, a percussion concerto written for Scottish virtuoso Evelyn Glennie and premièred by her during the 1997 Proms season.
 One of the UK's most prolific classical composers, Wilfred Josephs, died on 17 November.
 In April, Nigel Kennedy, now calling himself simply Kennedy, returned to the stage at the Royal Festival Hall after a five-year absence from the concert stage resulting from neck surgery.
 Towards the end of the year, veteran composer Sir Michael Tippett developed pneumonia while visiting Sweden, which would lead to his death early in 1998.